convox/docs/docs/networking/nlb.md

 ## Changing a listener's protocol

 Switching an `nlb:` entry from `protocol: tcp` to `protocol: tls` (or vice versa) on an existing port modifies the listener in place via AWS `ModifyListener`.
-AWS documents this as a no-interruption update, though clients holding an open connection at the exact protocol-boundary moment may observe a brief disruption — switch during a low-traffic window.
+AWS documents this as a no-interruption update, though clients holding an open connection at the exact protocol-boundary moment may observe a brief disruption, so switch during a low-traffic window.

 ## Rack-level NLB configuration